hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 ---

 ## 6. Conclusion
-This project evaluated CNN performance using software-based quantization and hardware simulations on open-source platforms.
-It showed that post-training quantization can reduce computation and memory needs while maintaining accuracy for simpler models.
-Tools like NVDLA and Scale-Sim provided insights into execution time, utilization, and efficiency.
+This project involves analysing CNN performance using software-based quantization and hardware simulations on open-source platforms.
+The results illustrated that the post-training quantization can reduce computation and memory needs while maintaining accuracy for simpler models.
+For hardware simulations, tools like NVDLA and Scale-Sim provided insights into execution time, utilization, and efficiency.

-While challenges like outdated tools and complex setups were encountered, the project demonstrated the potential of combining software and hardware analyses for efficient model deployment.
-These findings provide a foundation for future improvements in quantization techniques and hardware simulation workflows.
+During this project some challenges were encountered such as outdated tools and complex setups.
+Despite of these challenges, the project demonstrated the potential of combining software and hardware analyses for efficient model deployment.
+The results and findings of this project provide a clear way forward for possible future improvements in quantization techniques and hardware simulation workflows.

 ---